philipposgate/springbootk8sdemo2/JOURNAL.md

 In **CHAPTER 2** we'll continue to expand the API's definitions in the kustomize yaml files (aka: the Kubernetes manifest).

-Previously I used kubectl to generate the **deployment.yaml** file, and that file was enough to make a basic deployment.
-Now we have to setup the Kustomize yaml files properly.
+In the previous chapter I used kubectl to generate a single **deployment.yaml** file that was enough to make a rudimentary deployment in my local Kubernetes cluster.
+This time we'll setup the Kustomize yaml files properly.

 The following is an example of how the ```kubernetes``` directory structure should look like...